 Dismissal under Indian laws is termination of services by way of punishment for misconduct.
 It implies not merely termination without notice or payment, but essentially indicates a measure of punishment.
 The employer is bound to give an opportunity to the employee to explain his or her conduct and to show cause why he or she should not be dismissed.
 The general rule is that, in this process, there should be no violation of the principles of natural justice.

 There is no requirement for a company to notify a government authority, works council or trade union of any dismissal.
 However, if any memorandum of settlement has been signed with a recognised trade union or works committee, then the company may need to notify the relevant body, per the terms of the memorandum.

 An employee who is dismissed for misconduct is typically not considered for rehiring or suitable alternative employment.
-Further, as per some SEAs (such as those of Delhi and Uttar Pradesh), if an employee is dismissed as a result of established misconduct, no notice or pay in lieu thereof is required to be provided by the employer.
+Further, as per some SEAs (such as those of Delhi and Uttar Pradesh), if an employee is dismissed as a result of established misconduct, the employer is not required to provide notice or pay in lieu thereof.

 As per the provisions of the IDA, no employer is permitted, during the pendency of any proceeding in respect of an industrial dispute, to discharge or dismiss or otherwise terminate the services of a 'protected' worker without the express permission in writing of the concerned authority before which the proceeding is pending.